dtemps123/DarkMatterUtilities/README.md

 # DarkMatterUtilities
-Utilities for generating useful plots for DM direct detection experiments
+Utilities for calculating relevant quantities and generating useful plots for DM direct detection experiments.

 ## Installation
 This package is installable using `pip`.
 To do so first navigate to a suitable install directory, then clone the repository.